estark37/estark37.github.io/_posts/2022-12-18-death-to-the-line-of-death.md

 ---
 layout: post
-title:  "Death to the line of death"
+title:  "The death of the line of death"
 ---

 The line of death, as Eric Lawrence explained in a classic